UniSwarm/uDevkit-SDK/support/driver/timer/README.md

 int timer_setPeriodMs(rt_dev_t device, uint32_t periodMs);
 ```

-Sets the period in us of the timer module to work in timer mode
+Sets the period in ms of the timer module to work in timer mode

 #### timer_periodMs